Skip to main content

 • What to gather: Photo ID, proof of age, proof of residency, admissions records, and sometimes retirement or income documents.

 Official examples show how different this can look.
-In Connecticut State Community College, residents age 62 and older can use a waiver for credit-bearing fall and spring courses.
-The waiver covers tuition, the college service fee, and the student activity fee, but it does not cover the U-Pass/transportation fee, lab fees, supplemental fees, material fees, or program fees.
-In South Carolina’s 60 Plus Program at the University of South Carolina, residents age 60 and older may take classes tuition-free on a space-available basis, but technology, lab, matriculation, and program fees still apply.
-In Illinois’ Senior Citizen Courses Act waiver at the University of Illinois, students must be 65 or older, be Illinois residents, meet an annual household income threshold, and still pay fees other than tuition.
+At CT State, residents age 62 and older can use a waiver for credit-bearing fall and spring courses.
+The waiver covers tuition, the college service fee, and the student activity fee.
+It does not cover the U-Pass/transportation fee, lab fees, supplemental fees, material fees, or program fees.
+At the USC 60 Plus Program, South Carolina residents age 60 and older may take classes tuition-free on a space-available basis, but technology, lab, matriculation, and program fees still apply.
+The Illinois waiver at the University of Illinois requires students to be 65 or older, be Illinois residents, meet an annual household income threshold, and pay fees other than tuition.

 Audit-only senior programs